FranzZemen/jopier-rest/README.md

   6. Select an html element you want content managed.
 Add the jopier attribute directive with a key.
           <span jopier="INTRO">This was text that was there before Jopier</span>
   7. Build and deploy your front end in whichever way you normally do.
   8. In your browser/site, go to the control you setup above and turn Joppier on.
 A Joppier button should show up near the element where we added the jopier directive.
   9. Click on that button, a form should appear.
 It should contain the key 'INTRO', and the inital (unsaved) contents will be the original contents of the element, or "This was text taht was there before Jopier".
 Change it and save.
 Reload your browser, and voila, you should see the new text.
   10. Open a mongo client and run: use jopier db.jopier.find()
    Your content should be there.

 ## Detailed Documentation
 ---

 ### Angular Side (jopier module)
 At this time, the angular side includes a directive, a service and a service provider (for site configuration).

 #### Install

     bower install jopier

+#### Directive jopierScrollable
+Place this directive on scrollable elements that contain content managed child elements.

+The scroll event on an element does not bubble (as opposed to the scroll on the document).
+This directive on the scrollable element (for example with style overflow: auto) listens for the event and broadcasts in on its scope.
+Jopier related directives on content managed elements listen for this so that they can behave properly  when they are contained within a scrollable parent.

+This is not necessary for normal page scrolling (when the document itself scrolls) as the jopier can listen for the scroll event on the window.

 #### Directive jopier
-The jopier directive:
+The main jopier directive for use by client software.
   - Is restricted to A (attribute)
   - Has an isolated scope
   - Operates at priority 10

 You can turn any element's contained html into  managed content by adding the jopier attribute to that element, thus activating the jopier directive.
 Content is idenfied by a key, either as an attribute or contained within the element:

         <some-element jopier key="SOME_KEY"></some-element>
         or
         <some-element jopier>SOME_KEY</some-element>

 The difference between these two approaches has consequences with respect to first time initialization.
 When the key is defined in the attribute, but the content is not yet managed (as in, you just added the key and deployed), jopier will use the html contents of the element as the initial content value.
 This is highly beneficial for existing markup that has explicit copy in it.

 Keys must be assignable as JSON keys.
 Keys can be hierarchical, and hierarchy is separated by ".".
 For instance KEY_LEVEL_2.KEY_LEVEL_3.KEY_3.
 See the mongo section below to view the default implementaton in the database.

 Note that in both cases an expression can be subsituted:

     <some-element jopier key="{{someKeyExp}}"></some-element>
     or
     <some-element jopier>{{someKeyExp}}</some-element>

 #### Service $jopier
 The $jopier service has the following methods intended for client usage:
   - **$jopier.content(key)**:
    - Retrieve the content for a given key.
    - Returns an angular promise

   - **$jopier.authToken(token)**:
    - Allows the client to inject an optional authToken into the service so that any content updates can be authenticated/authorized on the server side.
 Content requests are not authenticated at this time (they are the equivalent as getting your html).
    - You should initialize this value in a controller or other service, so that it is set prior to a user actually initiating a change.
 Your client is responsible for authenticating against your server and obtaining whatever authentication token you required, so you'd likely set this prior to the user editing content but just on/after successful authentication.
    - The token is passed as json in the body, and thus available on your server side for whatever authorization middleware you use.  jopier-rest does nothing with this token.
 Since it is represented by json, you can pass just about anything.
    - returns Self

   - **$jopier.toggleActive(onOff)**:
    - Allows client to turn on/off cms editing
    - No return value
    - Returns self
   - **jopier.active()**:
    - Returns the current cms editing state (on = true)

 #### Provider $jopierProvider
 The $jopierProvider allows you to perform site specific configuration.
 It contains the following methods:

   - **$jopierProvider.preload(trueOrFalse)**:
    - getter/setter method for preload.
 When set, preloads content upon initialization.
 Preload queues without blocking individual content requests until its complete, as those subsequently quued requests will likely come from the preload cache.
    - default value is true
    - getter returns current value
   - **$jopierProvider.setRestPath (path)**:
    - getter/setter method for the base rest path to invoke the back end.
    - default value is /jopier.
 This is an absolute path, not relative to html base tag.
    - getter returns current value
   - **$jopierProvider.buttonTemplate (template)**: